rnanda17/jurix25-hohfledian-KB-LLM-Assisted-Legal-IR/README.md

-# jurix25-llm-legal-reasoning
+# jurix25-hohfledian-KB-LLM-Assisted-Legal-IR
-This repository contains the code and the dataset for the paper, "Structured Relational Mappings for LLM-assisted Legal Reasoning in Fragmented Marine Biodiversity Regimes" which has been submitted to the JURIX 2025 conference.
+This repository contains the code and the dataset for the paper, "A Hohfeldian Knowledge Base for LLM-Assisted Legal Information Retrieval in Marine Biodiversity Law" which has been submitted to the JURIX 2025 conference.